 Vaginal cancer is not among the 20 most common cancers in females in the UK, accounting for less than 1% of all new cancer cases in females (2016).
 In females and males combined, vaginal cancer is not among the 20 most common cancers in the UK, accounting for less than 1% of all new cancer cases (2016).[1-4]

 - Data were provided by the National Cancer Registration and Analysis Service (part of Public Health England), on request through the Office for Data Release, August 2018.
-Similar data can be found here: https://www.ons.gov.uk/peoplepopulationandcommunity/healthandsocialcare/conditionsanddiseases/bulletins/cancerregistrationstatisticsengland/previousReleases.
+Similar data can be found here: https://www.ons.gov.uk/peoplepopulationandcommunity/healthandsocialcare/conditionsanddiseases/bulletins/cancerregistrationstatisticsengland/previousReleases

 About this data